BuilderIO/partytown/src/api.md

 // @public (undocumented)
 export interface PartytownConfig {
+    // Warning: (ae-forgotten-export) The symbol "ApplyHook" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    apply?: ApplyHook;
     debug?: boolean;
     // Warning: (ae-forgotten-export) The symbol "PartytownForwardProperty" needs to be exported by the entry point index.d.ts forward?: PartytownForwardProperty[];
+    // Warning: (ae-forgotten-export) The symbol "GetHook" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    get?: GetHook;
     lib?: string;
     logCalls?: boolean;
     logGetters?: boolean;